 Few locations are as synonymous with luxury as the Italian lakes.
 From Ernest Hemingway to Winston Churchill, via Laurence Olivier and Vivien Leigh, the shores of Northern Italy’s glacial lakes continue to attract Hollywood A-listers to this day.
 Yet there’s far more to the area than simply Como and Garda – especially when it comes to wine.

 Lying just an hour’s drive to the north-east of Milan and nestled midway between its two better-known neighbours sits Lake Iseo, a 20km-long stretch of water that’s home to Monte Isola, Europe’s largest lake island.
-To the south of the lake, where the rolling hills lie in stark contrast to the soaring lakeside peaks further north, the more pastoral landscape produces the grapes used to make Italy’s secret sparkling wine: Franciacorta.
+To the south of the lake, where the rolling hills lie in stark contrast to the soaring lakeside peaks further north, the more pastoral landscape produces the grapes used to make Italy’s other sparkling wine: Franciacorta.

 While its popular cousin Prosecco is produced in giant tanks under pressure at wineries surrounding Venice, Franciacorta wine and other sparkling wines from Lombardy follow the traditional method.
 The second fermentation – the chemical reaction that adds bubbles to still wine – takes place inside the bottle, just like it does for Champagne, Cava and other quality sparklers.

 Yet there are subtle differences to its international peers; “Franciacorta” is not only the name of the region and wine, but also of the production method.
 The grapes are harvested by hand and the wines are aged for longer, reinforcing the producers’ dedication to quality.